 - Weak teeth

 They look like your natural teeth.
 And we can attach both dental crowns and dental bridges to dental implants to give you added strength and security.
 To make sure we get the right restoration for your situation, we use different materials for our dental crowns and dental bridges, including all-metal, porcelain, and porcelain fused to metal.

 A dental crown is a restoration designed to look like your natural tooth.
 It fits over your entire tooth, strengthening it and protecting it from further damage.

 Our doctors take impressions and other measurements of your tooth and match its color.
 They send the information to an off-site lab, where your dental crown is produced.
 When your dental crown arrives, we check it to ensure a perfect fit and then securely attach it to your tooth – or in some cases, to a dental implant.

 We use a dental bridge to replace missing teeth.
 We fuse several dental crowns together to make the bridge, then attach it to the teeth surrounding your missing tooth or teeth.
 It “bridges” the gap, which is how it got its name!
-Or we can secure it to dental implants instead.
+Or we can secure it with dental implants instead.